 Why does the secondary mortgage market exist?

 Creating a completely new security from mortgages is a complex process, so why would the players involved in the mortgage market do this?
-The secondary market creates benefits for each economic player — borrowers, investors, banks/lenders, aggregators and rating agencies:
+The secondary market creates benefits for each economic player — including borrowers, investors, banks/lenders, aggregators and rating agencies.

 Because it allows lenders to slice up their mortgages, the secondary market also enables financial firms to specialize in various areas of the market.
 For example, a bank may originate a loan but sell it in the secondary market while retaining the right to service the mortgage.

-As a loan originator, the bank underwrites the loan, processes the loan, funds the mortgage and closes the loan.
-It collects fees for these services and then may or may not hold the loan.
+As a loan originator, the bank underwrites, processes, funds and closes the loan.
+It collects fees for these services and then may or may not hold onto the loan.

 As a loan servicer, the bank receives a fee for processing the monthly payment, tracking loan balances, generating tax forms and managing escrow accounts, among other functions.

-Even if the lender decides to originate the loan and hold it, it benefits by having an active and liquid secondary market, where it can sell its loans or servicing rights if it wanted or needed to.
+Even if the lender decides to keep the loan it originated, the lender benefits by having an active and liquid secondary market, where it can sell its loans or servicing rights.

-There’s a lot going on behind the scenes of the mortgage market that borrowers may not be aware of.
-Because it purchases a huge portion of home loans, the secondary market drives a lot of the behavior in the primary market, such as the banks’ desire to write conforming loans.
-While you may continue to make your monthly payment to the bank that originated the loan, the money may actually be going to many different investors who own your mortgage or a slice of it.
+Because it purchases a huge portion of home loans, the secondary market drives a lot of the behavior in the primary market, such as the banks’ desire to underwrite loans.
+While you may continue to make your monthly payment to the bank that originated your loan, the money may actually be going to many different investors who own your mortgage or a slice of it.